opendocsg/slw-judgments-backfill/2013_SGHC_101/report.md

 **The law on striking out**

-10     The standard which must be satisfied before pleadings can be struck out was clearly set out in the Court of Appeal case of _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin and others_ [1997] 3 SLR(R) 649 at [18]:
+10     The standard which must be satisfied before pleadings can be struck out was clearly set out in the Court of Appeal case of _Gabriel Peter & Partners (suing as a firm) v Wee Chong Jin and others_ <span class="citation">[1997] 3 SLR(R) 649</span> at [18]:

  In general, it is only in plain and obvious cases that the power of striking out should be invoked.
 This was the view taken by Lindley MR in Hubbuck & Sons v Wilkinson, Heywood and Clark [1899] 1 QB 86 at p 91.
 It should not be exercised by a minute and protracted examination of the documents and facts of the case in order to see if the Plaintiff really has a cause of action.
 The practice of the courts has been that, where an application for striking out involves a lengthy and serious argument, the court should decline to proceed with the argument unless, not only does it have doubts as to the soundness of the pleading but, in addition, it is satisfied that striking out will obviate the necessity for a trial or reduce the burden of preparing for a trial.

-11     In _The Osprey_ [1999] 3 SLR(R) 1099, it was also held that the court’s power to strike out any pleading and dismiss actions under O 18 r 19(1) would only be exercised in “plain and obvious” cases.
-G P Selvam JC in _Tan Eng Khiam v Ultra Realty Pte Ltd_ [1991] 1 SLR(R) 844 at [31], provides further explanation for the court’s reluctance to summarily strike out a claim:
+11     In _The Osprey_ <span class="citation">[1999] 3 SLR(R) 1099</span>, it was also held that the court’s power to strike out any pleading and dismiss actions under O 18 r 19(1) would only be exercised in “plain and obvious” cases.
+G P Selvam JC in _Tan Eng Khiam v Ultra Realty Pte Ltd_ <span class="citation">[1991] 1 SLR(R) 844</span> at [31], provides further explanation for the court’s reluctance to summarily strike out a claim:

  ...
 This is anchored on the judicial policy to afford a litigant the right to institute a bona fide claim before the courts and to prosecute it in the usual way.
 Whenever possible the courts will let the Plaintiff proceed with the action unless his case is wholly and clearly unarguable ...